Este2013/jira_watch/README.md

 ### CRITICAL
  - ✅ [BREAKING] Correct path for saving settings
-   - old settings will have to be migrated for users.
+   - NOTE: old settings will have to be migrated for users.
  - ✅ fix deprecation of search API

 ### Base features
  - make asset file containing change log
+ - added version number
+ - added link to settings files
- - keep track of whether this is the first boot in that version of the app
+ - keep track of whether this is the first boot in that version of the app and show a changelog
+   - added changelog dialog TO COMPLETE
+   - ✅ will show up on the first run of a new app version
+ - Added about page

 ### EASY, IMPORTANT
  - refresh (per few minutes, or manually)